 If you run out of pellets, well, try to find a Lowes.

-6. Best Portable Propane Smoker: The Masterbuilt MPS 20B Patio-2-Portable Smoker
+7. The Masterbuilt MPS 20B – Portable Propane Smoker

-Mastersbuilt MPS 20B weighs 22 pounds and measures 16 by 24 by 23 inches.
-It features a 50,000 BTU of the stainless-steel propane burner, which operates from a 10-gallon propane tank.
+Mastersbuilt’s MPS 20B weighs 22 pounds and measures 16 by 24 by 23 inches.
+It features a 50,000 BTU stainless-steel propane burner, which operates from a 1-pound propane can.
+This smoker is meant to be portable, so the regulator will only accept a one-pound propane tank unless you get an adaptor.

 The Masterbuilt portable propane smoker offers enough cooking space to smoke turkeys, ribs, chicken, and pork shoulders, all held by two cooking racks.
 This unit has a push ignition stater making it easy to ignite.
 Side handles and foldable legs help to move the grill in and out of your vehicle.
 Add some wood chips to the smoker box and enjoy.